langfuse/langfuse-docs/pages/guides/cookbook/integration_amazon_bedrock.md

 When **using Langfuse with Amazon Bedrock**, you can easily capture [detailed traces](https://langfuse.com/docs/tracing) and metrics for every request, giving you insights into the performance and behavior of your application.

+All in-ui Langfuse features next to tracing (playground, llm-as-a-judge evaluation, prompt experiments) are fully compatible with Amazon Bedrock – just add your Bedrock configuration in the project settings.

 ## Integration Options

 There are a few ways through which you can capture traces and metrics for Amazon Bedrock: